vippsas/vipps-solutions/recurring-and-login/README.md

 See [Create an agreement](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api/#create-an-agreement) in the Recurring API guide for more information.

+If there is an initial payment, specify this in the agreement.

 ### Step 6.
 Accept agreement

 The customer accepts the agreement in the Vipps MobilePay app.